Why Cut Down on Sugar?

 Many of us think about cutting down on sugar - mostly when we consider our weight.
 However, there are many essential, well-researched reasons for reducing or eliminating sugar from our diets.

 Sugar is loaded into soft drinks, fruit juice and pretty much all processed foods - from bologna to cheese spread, not to mention baby formula.
-The health problems arise from too much sugar, no matter the kind of sugar.
-In processed foods, high-fructose corn syrup is the prime culprit, but first the facts.
+Generally speaking the health problems arise from too much sugar, no matter the kind of sugar.
+New research indicates that fructose rather than glucose is the real problem.
+In processed foods, high-fructose corn syrup is the prime culprit, but first a few facts.

 - Research reports that sugary drinks changes muscle metabolism - resulting in reduced ability to burn fat, and in turn resulting in flabby muscles.1